Funeoka-Yumee/funeoka-yumee.github.io/index.md

 ## News

+- **[Jul.
+2025]** Our paper about identity confusion in email alias mechanism is accepted to NDSS 2026.
 - **[May 2025]** Our paper about remote software version identification is accepted to USENIX Security 2025.
 - **[Oct.
 2024]** Our paper about black hat SEO abuse in software repositories is accepted to ICSE 2025.
 - **[Oct.
 2024]** Our paper about the device search engine is accepted to NDSS 2025.